hharryyf/codeforcepractice/README.md

 Since the graph is a functional graph, we can only remove at most 1 cycle edge.
 Hence, we can firstly run the tarjan's bridge finding algorithm and then the problem would be turned into a matching problem. https://vjudge.net/problem/CodeForces-1252L

+305. Electric Scheme (diff=2600, Dinic's algorithm and data structures, observation) We can think this problem as merge horizontal/vertical intervals together without producing any extra intersection points.
+Then we could transform the problem into a project selection type min-cut problem.
+We create a bipartite graph, put all horizontal segments on the left, vertical segments on the right.
+Then, for every edge we cut means we force to abandon that merge.
+For each invalid intersection of horizontal and vertical segments we connect an edge with INF capacity.
+Then the final answer would be the complement of the segments in the min-cut.
+To make our life easier, we can use some data structures to solve this. https://codeforces.com/problemset/problem/1054/F